Soul Eater: Other media

-An art exhibition to celebrate the series' 20th anniversary is set to run at Tokyo's Space Galleria from August 23 to September 23, 2024, and at Osaka's Space Gratus from October 25 to November 25 of the same year.
+An art exhibition to celebrate the series' 20th anniversary ran at Tokyo's Space Galleria from August 23 to September 23, 2024, and at Osaka's Space Gratus from October 25 to November 25 of the same year.
 A special video featuring Chiaki Omigawa and Koki Uchiyama, Maka and Soul's voice actors respectively, was released alongside a teaser visual for the event.

 Reception

 Manga

 Soul Eater was the seventh best-selling manga in 2008, with 3,076,351 copies sold.
 By October 2012, the manga had over 13 million copies in circulation; by April 2018, the manga had sold 18.2 million copies worldwide.
 By July 2019, it had 19.6 million copies in circulation, and by February 2022, it had over 20.4 million copies in circulation.

 Danielle Leigh of Comic Book Resources praised the first volume's stylish visuals, comparing Ohkubo's art to Tim Burton's The Nightmare Before Christmas and The Corpse Bride, noting its effective pairing with references to Jack the Ripper and Frankenstein.
 However, she criticized its excessive fanservice and "pattern-oriented, shallow" art style.
 Penny Kenny of Manga Life awarded it a "B+", commending its dynamic action sequences and varied art styles ranging from Blade of the Immortal to Yu-Gi-Oh! and Burton-esque aesthetics.
 Julian Gnam of Otaku USA appreciated its weapon-meister dynamics, but found the plot conventional and the fanservice excessive, though noted its accessibility for casual readers.

 Chris Zimmerman of Comic Book Bin rated the second volume 7.5/10, praising its creative character designs and action, but criticizing its lack of character development and formulaic shōnen structure.
 Shaenon Garrity of About.com awarded the first two volumes 2/5 stars, describing its world as a "hyperkinetic Halloween" that is equally similar to Shaman King, JoJo's Bizarre Adventure, and The Nightmare Before Christmas, but criticized its "bland characters" and "meandering story."

 Nicholas Dupree of Anime News Network gave Soul Eater: The Perfect Edition a B+, praising its unique charm and Gothic aesthetics, but felt that its humor has aged poorly and criticized its excessive sexualized content.